Tachyonic field: Overview of tachyonic condensation

 The "imaginary mass" really means that the system becomes unstable.
 The zero value field is at a local maximum rather than a local minimum of its potential energy, much like a ball at the top of a hill.
 A very small impulse (which will always happen due to quantum fluctuations) will lead the field to roll down with exponentially increasing amplitudes toward the local minimum.
 In this way, tachyon condensation drives a physical system that has reached a local limit and might naively be expected to produce physical tachyons, to an alternative stable state where no physical tachyons exist.
-Once the tachyonic field reaches the minimum of the potential, its quanta are not tachyons any more but rather are ordinary particles with a positive mass-squared, such as the Higgs boson.
+Once the tachyonic field reaches the minimum of the potential, its quanta are not tachyons anymore but rather are ordinary particles with a positive mass-squared, such as the Higgs boson.